JoshCheek/regular-expression-knowledge-we-have-discovered/Readme.md

 ## Methods
 * `=~`
-  Returns the index of the first match
+  Gives the index of the first match
 * `[]`
   return the first match
 * `gsub`
-  FIND ME
+  Takes a regex expression, and a second argument.
+Replaces all instances of the target (first argument) with the second argument.
 * `split`
   FIND ME
 * `scan`